karlmoad/code-set-service/README.md

 ```

-**Note:** To run the service you need to establish a series of environmental variables to which the service depends, prior to running the **npm start** command.
+**Note:** To run the service you need to establish a series of environment variables to which the service depends, prior to running the **npm start** command.

 **Linux/Mac OSX**